spexod/Portal/README.md

   - `git checkout your_branch_name`

 ### Building with Docker-Compose

-After updating the component repositories, you will want to test, and thus build, the website.
-For this we need only a few, `docker-compose` commands (when everything is going right.)
-Note, docker-compose is a python package the 'bolts-on-top-of' the Docker Engine, but is not the Docker Engine itself.
-The scope of `docker-compose` is the assembly of my docker images to make a deployment of docker containers, a website and an APT in our case.
+Everyone should use the scrips to manage and update the repository.
+However, software development will require us to update and test parts of the scripts.
+In this sense, everyone would have some understanding of the basic docker commands used in our scripts.

-`docker-comopse` always looks for a docker-compose.yml file for instructions.
+`docker comopse` always looks for a compose.yaml file for instructions.
 So we
 ```angular2html
 cd SpExServer